CsarGrnds/odoo/docker/README.md

 Odoo with micro services
 ===
-This Docker Compose file will deploy a Odoo application with isolated services ideal for testing purposes, be ready to use Odoo just with one command in seconds.
+This Docker Compose file will deploy Odoo with isolated services ideal for testing purposes, be ready to use Odoo just with one command in seconds.

 Architecture
 ===